ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/block_oc_pred.png" data-toggle="lightbox"><img src="figs/block_oc_pred.png" class="img-responsive" /></a>
 In the upper right corner, an object is shown for which the blockwise object classification clearly failed.
 This object, however, will be predicted correctly if we choose a more reasonable block and halo size.
 Supposing we found such sizes, let us proceed to batch prediction itself

-## Large-scale prediction - Batch Prediction applets
+## Large-scale prediction - Batch Prediction applet
 These two applets have the same interface and parameters as batch prediction in [Pixel Classification workflow][].
 The only difference is that you started the object classification workflow from binary images or prediction images, you'll have to provide them here as well: